Clivesay1/Project-1/README.md

 # Analysis of cost of childcare in TN for the years 2018 vs 2023
-Presented and anlaysed by- Titus Muchiri, Drew Johnson, Draker Anderson, Denise Miller and Chris Livesay

-Pur goal was to discern the cost of childcare for 2018 vs 2023.
+our goal was to discern the cost of childcare for 2018 vs 2023.
 Looking at one year differences prior to and post covid.
 We used the median household income from these years and a cost per child analysis to get our numbers.

 # How to use data